Los Baños, Laguna: Tourism

-Aside from its importance in academics, science and research, Los Baños is a well-known tourist destination.
-Because of the town's proximity to Metro Manila, Los Baños's hot spring resorts (along with those in the preceding city of Calamba starting at Barangay Pansol) are frequent weekend or summer getaways for residents of the vast metropolis and tourists from primarily the National Capital Region (Metro Manila area) and other places in the Philippines, and abroad.
-Tourists who visit Los Baños also come to the several native delicacies stores in the town to buy the town's famous buko pie (coconut meat pie) as well as a home-grown brand of chocolate cake.
-Currently, it is Laguna's richest municipality in terms of assets amounting to as of 2017.
+Los Baños's hot spring resorts (along with those in the preceding city of Calamba starting at Barangay Pansol) are frequent weekend or summer getaways for residents of the vast metropolis and tourists from primarily the National Capital Region (Metro Manila area) due to the town's proximity to Metro Manila and other places in the Philippines, and abroad.
+The town is also home to several native delicacies stores like the town's famous buko pie (coconut meat pie) as well as a home-grown brand of chocolate cake.
+It was also Laguna's richest municipality in terms of assets amounting to in 2017.